Smart City Africa

 Financing, delivery and risk

-Where projects actually succeed or stall
+Where projects actually succeed or stall.

 Financeable urban interventions need clear ownership, risk allocation, and governance arrangements.
 We help city teams structure the parts that usually decide whether a project is delivered or stalls.